English (Writing) Placement Testing

 ACT or SAT scores must be within 2 years from the time a student is accepted and confirmed to Shippensburg University in order to determine whether placement testing is required.

-The English (Writing) Placement Test is required for first-year students whose English SAT sub-score is ≤25 or whose ACT - English Sections is ≤18.
+The English (Writing) Placement Test is required for first-year students whose English SAT sub-score is 25 or less or whose ACT - English Sections is 18 or less.

 The English Placement Test involves writing a general knowledge essay and assesses your ability to write.
 You do not need to make any special preparation for this essay, but we've listed below some information to help you review.
 You will have the opportunity to create outlines, maps, or rough drafts.
 The test is untimed but should NOT take any longer than 60-90 minutes.
 Only your final submission will be evaluated.